Sekou Smith: Early life and education

 Smith was a native of Grand Rapids, Michigan.
 He graduated from Jackson State University in 1997 with a bachelor’s degree in communications.

 Career

-Smith covered college football, basketball, and baseball for The Clarion-Ledger from 1994 until 2001, during his university studies and after.
+He covered college football, basketball, and baseball for The Clarion-Ledger from 1994 until 2001, during his university studies and after.
 Smith was an NBA beat writer for four years each at The Indianapolis Star and The Atlanta Journal-Constitution.
 He started working at Turner Broadcasting as a senior analyst for NBA Digital in November 2009.
 He also worked as the creator and author of Sekou Smith’s Hang Time Blog on NBA.com, a host of The Hang Time Podcast, and a Senior Analyst on NBA TV’s The Beat.
-Smith was one of the small number of journalists inside the NBA's bubble at the Walt Disney World Resort in Orlando, Florida covering the 2020 playoffs and the NBA Finals.
+Smith was one of the small number of journalists inside the NBA's bubble at the Walt Disney World Resort in Orlando, Florida, covering the 2020 playoffs and the NBA Finals.

 Smith mentored many colleagues as a member of the National Association of Black Journalists.